Shelfield

 Thursday afternoon is Towns Women’s Guild which includes a speaker and visits out.

-We hold various social events during the year, including a Summer Fayre, Coffee mornings for charity and other events.
+We hold various social events during the year, including Coffee mornings for charity and other events.

 We have enjoyed reciprocal worship and social occasions with St Mark’s Anglican Church.
 This has been a thought provoking time of reflections, enlightenment and newly formed friendships.
 During Holy week we join St. Francis of Assisi Catholic Church and St Mark’s for our Walk of Witness in the neighbourhood when we proclaim a united love of God.